TykTechnologies/tyk-helm-chart/README.md

 ## Installing TIB
 The Tyk Identity Broker (TIB) is a microservice portal that provides a bridge between various Identity Management Systems such as LDAP, Social OAuth (e.g. GPlus, Twitter, GitHub), legacy Basic Authentication providers, to your Tyk installation (https://tyk.io/docs/concepts/tyk-components/identity-broker/).

-Once you have installed `Gateway` and `Dashboard` component you can configure `tib.conf` and `profile.json` and use helm upgrade command to install TIB.
+Once you have installed `Gateway` and `Dashboard` component you can configure `tib.conf` and `profile.json`, you can read about how to configure them here https://github.com/TykTechnologies/tyk-identity-broker#how-to-configure-tib, and use helm upgrade command to install TIB.

 ## Important things to remember: Nodes are Segmented